Tips for Handling Invisible Disabilities in the Workplace

 - Have a record of such impairment or are regarded as having such impairment.

 Additionally, the disability determination is made without regard to any mitigating measures, such as medication, that eliminate symptoms.
 An impairment like cancer could also be considered a disability even if the person is in remission, as long as there is a possibility the cancer could return.

-The Americans with Disabilities Act (ADA) requires that reasonable accommodation be provided, if necessary, for all people with disabilities, whether hidden or visible.
+The ADA requires that reasonable accommodations be provided, if necessary, for all people with disabilities, whether hidden or visible.
 These must be determined on a case-by-case basis and can include making facilities accessible for wheelchairs, adjusting the application and interview process, job restructuring, and equipment modification.

-Jaros offers these tips for employees and employers who may be working with a disabled colleague:
+Here are a few tips for employees and employers who may be working with a disabled colleague:

 Unfortunately, disability discrimination charges are increasing at both federal and state levels.
 And even though HR personnel are continually educated on the ADA, not all employers are in tune with applicable laws and regulations.

 As a best practice, any discussion about a worker’s disability should be brought up only with HR personnel and discussions should focus on potential and needed accommodations, not prognoses, therapies, or current concerns.

-However, some employees also feel that talking more openly with coworkers about their invisible disability can be helpful.
-Some feel it may lead to understanding and a willingness to work together to help them perform as productively as possible.
+An employee may feel that talking more openly with co-workers about their invisible disability can be helpful.
+Some feel that it can lead to understanding and a willingness to work together to help them perform as productively as possible.
 What information the employee chooses to share is ultimately up to them, but it’s important that employers only address disability information specifically limited to the individual’s ability to perform the job.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.